How design shapes customer behavior without them realizing

 Color psychology in branding

-These associations did not come from a rulebook.
-They came from consistency.
+These pairings didn’t come from a rulebook, they came from repetition.

 Layout and structure shape trust